What Makes a Face Beautiful? – Beauty is in the eye of the beholder

 So if some days you really LIKE what you see in the mirror (or see in someone else’s face) but on other days you don’t, there MIGHT be more to the feelings than just a ‘bad hair’ or ‘bad skin’ day.

-Even lifestyle factors such as getting enough sleep or eating good nutrition can influence your mood and perception of what is, or isn’t, considered beautiful, on any given day.
-Effecting not only how you feel but how you see yourself.cted.
+Even lifestyle factors such as getting enough sleep or eating good nutrition can influence your mood and perception of what is, or isn’t, considered beautiful, on any given day, affecting not only how you feel but how you see yourself.

 That said, in general, your facial appearance preferences are more apt to stay stable than they are to suddenly drastically change.

-This also supports the common statement so many people make about finding a romantic partner: that they need to be visually attracted to a person to become interested in them.
+The results of these studies make sense of the common statements many people make about finding romantic partners, which is to say that visual attraction is vital.
 And perhaps it’s also why so many of us go out of our way to try to look our best.
 There’s a social advantage to doing so.

 So despite rather idealistic views that it’s only what’s inside a person that should count, appearance seems to matter to many of us.
 It comes from an area of our brains that we can’t always override, even when we really want to do so.

-When discussing perceptions of beauty and the feminine face, many people of different cultures seem to rate the following features as being attractive.
+Many people from different cultures seem to rate the following features as being attractive:

 There is an indication that there is a genetically-driven ‘golden ratio’ that is relevant to culturally-shared perceptions of beauty.

-Some subtle features are considered key to our perceptions of ‘what makes a face beautiful’ including;
+There are some subtle features that are key to our perceptions of “what makes a face beautiful”.
+These include:

 - The shape or length of a nose.